2.2 Mechanism-Editor

 The menus and toolbars are:

-Mechanism menu - has the commands in the:
+Mechanism menu - it includes the commands that are also in these toolbars:

 Model elements toolbar - left of the graphics-area - add Planes and add Mechanism-Editors to Planes